Compassionate Care for Orphans and Vulnerable children in South Africa.

 Alex and Mutinta Phiri, have been a part of Bethesda since 2014 when Alex began teaching in our school.
 They also desired to serve the Lord as houseparents and have been a welcome addition to the Bethesda staff.
 Alex is a skilled teacher and Mutinta has worked as an administrative assistant in her church as well as being a mom to her daughter.
 Now they have 8 children in the home and they are keeping very busy with the young children!
 We are thankful for their servant’s hearts and for their dedication to teaching God’s Word to their children.

 Thabo and Johannah Malapile are our newest houseparents having started in 2017.
 Johannah has been a houseparent assistant for many years and we welcome her husband, Thabo and youngest daughter as they begins a new chapter as full-time houseparents.
 Thabo works as a police detective and is eager to have a good and godly impact on his new family.

 Themba and Betty Kabeni joined Bethesda in 2017.
 This couple has a passion for children who are orphaned and vulnerable and are learning much about raising godly children.
 They look forward to eventually moving into the community to continue working as a community home.
 They are also committed to teaching practical skills to people through their community program in which they employ locals to make and sell homemade pots.

 Jones and Lenah Phago joined Bethesda as houseparents in 2003.
 In addition to being a father, Jones works in maintenance and is a pastor of a local church.
-Lenah is a faithful mother to the many children in their home.
+Lenah is a faithful mother to the children in their home.
+They recently moved off the Bethesda property to continue their work as parents from their community home.
 The Phago’s are working to model Christ’s love and grace to their family.